-If using an automated microwell wash system, set the dispensing volume to $300-350\mu$ L/well.
+If using an automated microwell wash system, set the dispensing volume to 300-350μL/well.
 Set the wash cycle for 5 washes with no delay between washes.
 If necessary, the microwell plate may be removed from the washer, inverted over a paper towel and tapped firmly to remove any residual wash solution from the microwells.

-- Add 100μL of the Conjugate to each well, including reagent blank well, at the same rate and in the same order as the specimens were added. - 9.
-Incubate the plate at room temperature (20-25°C) for 25 ± 5 minutes - 10.
-Wash the microwells by following the procedure as described in step 7. - 11.
-Add 100μ L of TMB to each well, including Reagent Blank well, at the same rate and in the same order as the specimens. - 12.
-Incubate the plate at room temperature (20-25°C) for 10 to 15 minutes. - 13.
-Stop the reaction by adding 50μ L of Stop Solution to each well, including reagent blank well, at the same rate and in the same order as the TMB was added.
+- Add 100μL of the Conjugate to each well, including reagent blank well, at the 8. same rate and in the same order as the specimens. - 9 Incubate the plate at room temperature $(20-25^{\circ}C)$ for 25 + 5 minutes - Wash the microwells by following the procedure as described in step 7.
+10. - 11.
+Add 100μL of TMB to each well, including reagent blank well, at the same rate and in the same order as the specimens. - Incubate the plate at room temperature (20-25°C) for 10 to 15 minutes.
+12 - Stop the reaction by adding 50μL of Stop Solution to each well, including 13 reagent blank well, at the same rate and in the same order as the TMB.
 Positive samples will turn from blue to yellow.
-After adding the Stop Solution, tap the plate several times to ensure that the samples are thoroughly mixed.
+After adding the Stop Solution, tap the plate several times to ensure that the samples are thoroughly mixed. - 14.
+Set the microwell reader to read at a wavelength of 450nm and measure the optical density (OD) of each well against the reagent blank.
+The plate should be read within 30 minutes after the addition of the Stop Solution.